PreethiBompally/DBProjects/README.md

 - We have generated documentaion using Java Docs.
 The documentaion folder is in the same directory as "src".

+- Also handled duplicate rows in all the necessary functions.

 Execution:

 1. Run "MovieDB.java" which has main method.
 This creates, inserts and saves tables' data.